The Executioner and Her Way of Life: Characters

-A Japanese high school student who was summoned to the world by King Grisarika.
-Her Pure Concept, "Time", gives her control over various elements of time, allowing her to instinctively reverse her death.
-She is portrayed as rather naive, but also kind and innocent, which led her to easily trust Menou because she believed that their encounter was fate.
-In truth, Akari has already made the world regress multiple times to prevent Menou's death, erasing her memories each time and leaving only a deep love for Menou.
+A Japanese high school student summoned to the world by King Grisarika.
+Her Pure Concept, "Time", gives her the ability to manipulate time, allowing her to instinctively reverse her death.
+She is naive but kind and innocent, leading her to easily trust Menou out of a belief that their encounter is fate.
+In truth, Akari has already made the world regress multiple times to prevent Menou's death, erasing her own memories each time and leaving only a deep love for Menou.